Moving? These 20 Packing Tips Will Make It Much Easier

 Something to Wear

-You don’t have to stash a lot.
-Just clothes for a couple of days should be enough while you’re working on unpacking.
+You don’t need a lot of stuff.
+Just clothes for a couple of days for each person in your family.
+That should be enough while you’re working on unpacking.

 What is It?

 Label the boxes.